oracle-devrel/FormulaPi_Lab1_deployment/l1deploy/deploying.md

    If you aren't already signed in, when prompted, enter the tenancy and user credentials.

-5. Add your SSH key
+2. Add your SSH key
 ![ssh](images/addssh.png)

 You can generate one using following commands

-1. cd to your .ssh folder for example:
+* Open to your .ssh folder for example:
       `cd /home/user_name/.ssh/`
       `ssh-keygen -b 2048 -t rsa`
-2. Enter file in which to save the key ('/home/user_name/.ssh/id_rsa'): _dataingestion_
+* Enter file in which to save the key (/home/user_name/.ssh/id_rsa): _dataingestion_
-3. Run:
+* Run:
           `cat dataingestion.pub`

 ## Task 2: Configuring the Stack

-1. Review stack information, make any desired changes to users and passwords, then press _Next_.
+1. Review stack information, make any desired changes to user and password, then press _Next_.
 ![Stack Configuration](images/stackconfig.gif)

 ## Task 3: Executing Plan/Apply